-While they are not obligated to do so, instructors may teach independent study, topics, or problems courses to individual students with the permission of the department chair/school director.
+While they are not obligated to do so, instructors may teach independent study, topics, or problems courses to individual students with the permission of the department chair or school director.
 Such courses need not meet at a regular time and place.
 They permit a student to pursue an individualized topic under the direct supervision of the instructor.

-The student and the instructor should agree upon a topic, specify it in writing on a form provided by the department/school, and submit the form to the chair/director for approval.
+The student and the instructor should agree upon a topic, specify it in writing on the Agreement for Study in an Individualized Topic Course Form provided by the department or school, and submit the form to the chair or director for approval.

 The instructor is expected to ensure the quality and rigor of the course.
 Term papers, creative works, or oral presentation may constitute graded material; tests may be required at the discretion of the instructor.

-Grade records are the property of the University.
-Instructors should retain them for protection against legal action by students.
+Grade records are the property of the university.
+Instructors should retain them for grade change discussions, Honor Code cases, and for other requests.
 Instructors of record who supervise instructional assistants are responsible for the collection and retention of grade records maintained by their instructional assistants.
-To avoid waste of storage space, instructors should consider retention of records electronically.
+To minimize the need for storage space, instructors should consider retention of records electronically.

-When faculty members leave the University, they should submit their grade records in to their department chairs/school directors.
-At all times, faculty members should maintain grade records in such a way as to make them readily accessible to the department chairs/school directors in the event of unexpected death, incapacitation, or departure.
+When faculty members leave the university, they should submit their grade records to their department chairs or school directors.
+At all times, faculty members should maintain grade records in such a way as to make them readily accessible to the department chairs or school directors in the event of unexpected death, incapacitation, or departure.

 A faculty member must keep some written, formal record of student grades during the semester.
 The grade book either in paper copy or electronic form, or collected student work in lieu of a grade book must be retained according to the university Records Retention Schedule (RRS), which is two years dated from the end of the semester.

-If a faculty member maintains a grade book as a record of student progress throughout the semester, then that grade book is the official university record that must be retained according to the RRS. (i.e. student work is returned to the student.)
+If a faculty member maintains a grade book as a record of student progress throughout the semester, then that grade book is the official university record that must be retained according to the RRS (i.e., student work is returned to the student).
 A submitted final grade roster represents the official record for the final grade awarded in the course.
-In this situation, the retention category is SAD300 – Faculty Grade Books.
+In this situation, the retention category is such a document SAD300 – Faculty Grade Books.

-If a faculty member does not maintain a grade book and retains all student work (exams, quizzes, term papers, projects, etc.) as a record of student progress throughout the semester, then the collected student work is the official university record that must be retained according to the RRS. (i.e. student work is held by the faculty member.
-However, following the expiration of the retention period, work may either be returned to the student or shredded.)
+If a faculty member does not maintain a grade book and retains all student work (e.g., exams, quizzes, term papers, projects, etc.) as a record of student progress throughout the semester, then the collected student work is the official university record that must be retained according to the RRS (i.e., student work is held by the faculty member).
+However, following the expiration of the retention period, work may either be returned to the student or shredded.
 Submitting a final grade roster is still required and represents the official record for the final grade awarded in the course.
 In this situation, the retention category is SAD200 – Examinations, Tests, Term Papers, and Homework Records.

-Instructors are expected to provide students with printed or electronic course syllabi as early as possible in each semester, in either electronic or paper version, or both.
-Faculty members should consult with their chairs/directors about format expectations in their departments/schools.
-The following information should be included in all syllabi:
+Instructors are expected to provide students with course syllabi as early as possible in each semester, in either electronic, paper version, or both.
+Course syllabi should be aligned with the beginning and ending dates of the semester, including university holidays, as published in the university’s academic calendar.
+Syllabi should also reflect instructional contact time and out-of-class assignments consistent with AA/PPS No. 02.03.10, Instructional Contact Time and Academic Credit.
+Faculty members should consult with their chairs or directors about format expectations in their departments or schools.
+The following information should be included on all syllabi:

 the purposes and objectives of the course;